MateusMalves/oracle-one-data-science/README.md

 # One - Oracle Next Education 1️⃣
 This repository contains my whole pathway through the **Oracle Next Education** specialization in *data science*.

 It is meant to be a register of all my projects and exercises, as well as a showcase of my skills and progress.
 The projects are organized in the same structure as the course setup and the commit history reflects the progression of my learning journey.

+The [**certificates**](./certificates/) folder contains all the certificates I have earned through this specialization program.

 ## 🛠️ Stack
 [Python 3](https://www.python.org)